Updated March 8, 2023

 RepresentUs has long decried the gap between the popularity of policies and which policies become law.
 When politicians aren’t accountable to their voters, we can’t count on them to pass the policies we desperately need to improve our lives.

-In 2022, we all know supply chains are complicated and slow (remember the toilet paper shortage of 2020?).
-But perhaps the commodity in shortest supply here is responsive federal policy, and a government that is accountable to all Americans.
+In 2022, supply chains were complicated and slow across a whole range of industries.
+But the fact the baby formula shortage is continuing a year later is a tragedy.
+Perhaps the commodity in shortest supply here is responsive federal policy, and a government that is accountable to all Americans.
 Even the very tiny ones.

 So what can we do?

-At RepresentUs, we’re fighting for democracy everyday.
+At RepresentUs, we’re fighting corruption every day.
 Join us to:

 - End partisan gerrymandering so that voters pick their representatives, NOT the other way around.